-Here are the main categories of call center equipment.
+Here are the main categories of call center hardware and software requirements.

 For Agent's Workplace

 What do you need to equip your agents’ workplace?
-The list is simple as most contact centers need only a computer (desktop or laptop), headset, and phone.
+The list of tools and equipment needed for a call center is simple as most contact centers need only a computer (desktop or laptop), headset, and phone.

 Choose computers depending on the requirements of software vendors you are going to work with.
 It is recommended that you choose low-power computers if it will not affect the operation of the software.
 Such computers have less impact on office microclimate because of low heat emission.